learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Setting Up Your Migration

-1. If you haven't done so already, fork and clone [this repository][repo].
-   Create a directory called `db` at the top level of the lesson's directory.
+1. Create a directory called `db` at the top level of the lesson's directory.
    Then, within the `db` directory, create a `migrate` directory.
-    - ***Note***: If you're using the Learn IDE, make sure you create both directories with the `mkdir` command in your IDE terminal.
-If you create these directories any other way, you'll encounter a permissions error when you try to run `rake db:migrate` later.
+The `mkdir` command is the appropriate tool to use here.
-2. In the migrate directory, create a file called `01_create_artists.rb` (we'll talk about why we added the `01` later).
+2. In the `db/migrate ` directory, create a file called `01_create_artists.rb`
+   (we'll talk about why we added the `01` later).

 ```text
 mechanics-of-migrations-v-000/